prof-tallman/csc228/syllabus.md

 * **Hacking Meme**: Find a meme or comic that is related to cyber security.
 Explain to the class what technical topic the picture is describing and why it is funny.

 * **Security Wish List**: Create a list of 3 or more security questions that you would like to know more about.
-The instructor will answer as many of the questions as possible during future class sessions.
+The instructor will answer as many as possible during future class sessions.

-* **PGP Encrypted Email**: Create a public-private key pair and install the open source version of Pretty Good Privacy (PGP) called Gnu Privacy Guard (GPG).
-Use the software to send and receive encrypted email.
+* **PGP Encrypted Email**: Create a public-private key pair and install the open source version of Pretty Good Privacy (PGP).
+Use the software to send/receive encrypted email.

 * **SSL/TLS Comics**: Create a comic strip that shows how the SSL/TLS protocol provides privacy, integrity, authentication, and non-repudiation for internet communications.
 The comic strip could involve funny cartoon characters, superheroes, or it could be more of a handdrawn series of diagrams meant for a technical audience.